Blanche General Ely and Joseph A. Ely

 She retired in 1970, "when a federal desegregation order closed the [Blanche Ely] high school."
 She and other community leaders filed suit, and the school was reopened as an integrated school in 1974.

 Blanche General Boyd, a widow, married Joseph Ely about 1937.

-Her husband, Dr. Joseph Alegenon Ely (†1984), was born in Jacksonville, Florida, son of Reverend Lawrence Ely, one of the founders of Florida Normal Baptist Institute in Live Oak, Florida (today Florida Memorial University), from which Joseph graduated.
+Her husband, Dr. Joseph Algernon Ely (†1984), was born in Jacksonville, Florida, son of Reverend Lawrence Ely, one of the founders of Florida Normal Baptist Institute in Live Oak, Florida (today Florida Memorial University), from which Joseph graduated.
 Joseph was also a graduate of Morehouse College and Columbia University.
 He is reported to have spoken "at least seven languages".

-He was principal of Colored School Number 11 in Dania, Florida (since 1998, Dania Beach).
-When it was replaced in 1924 by Broward's first school building built for negro students (today the Old Dillard Museum), he was its first principal.
+He was principal of Colored School Number 11 in Fort Lauderdale, FL. when it moved from leased privately owned sites to become Broward's first school building built for negro students (today the Old Dillard Museum).
+He was its first principal in the new building.
 The 10-room two-story building had an inscription over the front door that read "Colored School".
 In 1930, Ely had the school renamed in honor of James H. Dillard, a white philanthropist, educator, and promoter of education for black children.
-Originally it ended at grade 6, but by the time Ely left the school in 1937, it had an enrollment of 600 and a high school.
-He became principal at what is today Crispus Attucks Middle School, in Hollywood, FL; it was an elementary school when he arrived, but he expanded it into one of Broward County's three high schools for black students (the others were Dillard High in Ft.
+Originally it ended at grade 6, but by the time Ely left the school in 1930, a high school up to the 10th grade.
+He became principal at what is today Crispus Attucks Middle School, in Hollywood, FL in 1930; it was an elementary school when he arrived, but he expanded it into one of Broward County's three high schools for black students (the others were Dillard High in Ft.
 Lauderdale, and Blanche Ely High in Pompano Beach).
 He remained there until his retirement in 1963.

 The Elys sponsored the first federally-funded lunch program in Broward County.

 They are buried together in Forest Lawn Memorial Gardens North, Pompano Beach, Florida.